High Museum of Art: Ticket discounts and FREE admission days

 Just go to the ticketing page and pull up the date of a second Sunday.
 You’ll see the price is listed as $0.00.
 You can choose the number of tickets you need to reserve for your group.

-See the major Rodin exhibition for FREE on a Second Sunday!
+♦ See the blockbuster Samurai Armor exhibit for FREE on a 2nd Sunday!

-NOTE that you may also qualify for FREE admission thru Bank of America’s Museums on Us program.
-That info is just below the photo.
+NOTE that you may also qualify to see the exhibit for FREE as part of the Museums on Us program, on these dates:

 Free admission monthly through the Museums on Us program